 29 Section 235(2) and (3) FSMA.
 PERG 9.4 of the Perimeter Guidance module of the FCA Handbook provides further guidance on the definition of a CIS and the Financial Services and Markets Act 2000 (Collective Investment Schemes) Order 2001 identifies certain types of arrangements that do not amount to a CIS.

-30 Note that the UK concept of a CIS is generally understood to encompass the EU-wide concept of a CIU, in keeping with the principle that the UK regulatory perimeter is wide enough to encompass relevant EU regulatory concepts and requirements.
+30 Note that the UK concept of a CIS is generally understood to encompass the EU-derived concept of a CIU.

-32 Directive 2009/65/EC, as amended.
-It seems unlikely that virtual currencies would be structured so as to comply with the Undertakings for Collective Investment in Transferable Securities (UCITS) regime.
+32 It seems unlikely that virtual currencies would be structured to comply with the Undertakings for Collective Investment in Transferable Securities (UCITS) regime.

 33 Article 51ZC RAO.
 Note that Article 51ZG RAO provides that the operator of a CIS that is also an AIF will not be carrying on a regulated activity under Article 51ZE RAO, provided that the AIF is managed by a person that is authorised or registered to do so.
 Article 51ZG RAO also provides a similar exclusion for operators of CIS that are UCITS.